Solving problems doctors can’t fix: How Georgetown’s medical-legal partnership saves lives by including lawyers on cancer care teams

 Source: Cancer LAW

-“Cancer LAW not only has a profound impact on the lives of individual patients and their families throughout their cancer journeys, but also contributes to the MedStar Georgetown Cancer Institute by providing services that support accreditation and related efforts,” said Vicki Girard, a professor at Georgetown Law and co-founder the university’s Health Justice Alliance, a cross-campus collaborative started in 2016 that includes Cancer LAW.
+“Cancer LAW not only has a profound impact on the lives of individual patients and their families throughout their cancer journeys, but also contributes to the MedStar Georgetown Cancer Institute by providing services that support accreditation and related efforts,” said Vicki Girard, a professor at Georgetown Law and co-founder of the university’s Health Justice Alliance, a cross-campus collaborative started in 2016 that includes Cancer LAW.

 As faculty director of the Health Justice Alliance (HJA), Girard oversees Cancer LAW’s operations, interprofessional education, research, and philanthropy.
 HJA draws from institutional seed funding as well as gifts from foundations and donors to finance the perinatal and cancer MLPs, as well as to train law and medical students.